College Factual by our College Data Analytics Team

 Find out more about the retention and graduation rates at Pennsylvania College of Art and Design.

-Pennsylvania College of Art and Design Undergraduate Student Diversity
+Diversity Profile of Pennsylvania College of Art and Design

 Student Loan Debt

-How Much Money Do Pennsylvania College of Art and Design Graduates Make?
+How Much Money Do Pennsylvania C of Art and Design Graduates Make?

 $33,301 Avg Salary of Grads

-The pay for some majors is higher than others, but on average, students who graduate with a bachelor's degree from Pennsylvania College of Art and Design make about $33,301 a year during their first few years of employment after graduation.
-This is about 32% less that the average pay for college graduates overall.
+Yearly salaries vary depending on what you major in, but on average, bachelor’s degree recipients from Pennsylvania College of Art and Design make around $33,301 per year during the early years of their employment.
+This is about 32% less than the average pay for college graduates overall.
 However, graduates with your major may make more.

 See which majors at Pennsylvania College of Art and Design make the most money.